hernanif1/kattis/README.md

 About
 The problem [see here](https://open.kattis.com/problems/phonelist)
 * Javascript
-* Atention to Memory Limit
+* Attention to Memory Limit
-* Atention to time Limit
+* Attention to time Limit
 * To resolve performance I could not use new commands like map, reduce or sort (they are too slow)
 * Use massive of console.time to inspect performance